Per FOX26 Mark Berman’s tweet:

 All in all, this is a great move by the Texans that could potentially set them up for a long window of success.
 And this, my friend, is huge too.

-Topics: Duane Brown
+Tags: Duane Brown